sifulbd/postgress_query/README.md

 ```

-    SELECT name, salary
+    SELECT name, age
-    FROM employees
+    FROM student
-    WHERE salary > 50000 AND department = 'Sales';
+    WHERE age > 18 AND department = 'engineering';

 ```